ignasi-pratsmendez/ignasi-pratsmendez.github.io/aboutme.md

 - Master in Health Data Science (2023 - 2026)

 ### Experience
-- Internship at IDIBAPS on Parkinsons Disease (2023 - present)
+- Internship at IDIBAPS on Parkinsons Disease (Jan 2022 - Jun 2022)
 - Bioninformatician at Hospital Universitari Vall d'Hebron on Virus section of the Microbiology Unit (2023 - present)